ihmeuw/vivarium_research/docs/source/model_design/programming_vivarium/artifact_building/index.rst

 These data keys show up in two places:

 #.
-The :code:`data_keys.py` file
+The :code:`constants/data_keys.py` file
 #.
-The :code:`loader.py` file
+The :code:`data/loader.py` file

-In :code:`data_keys.py`, all data keys are defined.
+In :code:`constants/data_keys.py`, all data keys are defined.
 At the bottom in the :code:`MAKE_ARTIFACT_KEY_GROUPS` you'll see the data key groups - things like :code:`POPULATION`, :code:`MEASLES`, or :code:`WASTING` from the examples above.
-The code above in the rest of the documentation is designed to take inputs from :code:`loader.py` and return the correct data key string.
+The code above in the rest of the documentation is designed to take inputs from :code:`data/loader.py` and return the correct data key string.

-At the top of :code:`loader.py` you will see :code:`mapping`.
-The map provides inputs for :code:`data_keys.py` which returns the data key name.
+At the top of :code:`data/loader.py` you will see :code:`mapping`.
+The map provides inputs for :code:`constants/data_keys.py` which returns the data key name.
 The second part of the line in :code:`mapping` is the function where the data key serves as an input.
 These functions are written below :code:`mapping`.

 Writing or Editing Data Keys
 ----------------------------

-If you need to edit a data key, you can locate the corresponding function from :code:`mapping` at the top of :code:`loader.py` and simply edit the function to match your needs.
+If you need to edit how data is loaded into a key, you can locate the corresponding function from :code:`mapping` at the top of :code:`data/loader.py` and simply edit the function to match your needs.

 It is important to note that some of the more common functions are stored in other repositories like :code:`vivarium_inputs`.
+If you want more information on loading data and :code:`vivarium_inputs`, look at the :ref:`pulling data page in vivarium research <data>`.

-Looking at these repositories can be helpful in understanding how the data is being pulled.
+Looking at engineering repositories can be helpful in understanding how the data is being pulled.
 However, generally RT should not edit functions in other engineering repositories.
-Talk to engineering if you think a function needs new functionality or try to add the needed updates in the :code:`loader.py` function instead.
+Talk to engineering if you think a function needs new functionality or try to add the needed updates in the :code:`data/loader.py` function instead.

 Another important call-out is that most of these functions are used for more than one data key.
 Check if you want to change how data is pulled for all data keys using that function, or only one, and edit accordingly.

 If you're being asked to add a new data key, or write an artifact from scratch, a good place to start is from the `vivarium research template <https://github.com/ihmeuw/vivarium_research_template>`_.
-In this repo's version of :code:`loader.py` you can find some basic examples of creating the loader functions.
+In this repo's version of :code:`data/loader.py` you can find some basic examples of creating the loader functions.

 Most of the time, data is loaded using the :code:`load_standard_data` function,